LaunchCode-Education-Archived/skills-back-end-csharp/studios/cities/README.md

     This method should use each of the comparers in `Comparers` in order.
 You'll first use `Comparer[0]` to compare `x` and `y`.

     You only need to move on to the next comparer if the first comparer returns 0.
-For example, of you're comparing cities by state and then by population, when comparing St. Louis and New York, you don't need to compare population.
+For example, if you're comparing cities by state and then by population, when comparing St. Louis and New York, you don't need to compare population.
 You know that St. Louis comes before New York because "Missouri" comes before "New York".
 However, when comparing St. Louis and Kansas City, you would need to compare population, since the cities are in the same state.

     We suggest using a `while` loop to do this.
 5. To use `CompoundComparer`, create an instance of the class and then add individual comparers in the order that want them to be used: